List of Gintama characters: Tenshouin Naraku

 Shining Heavens School of Hell (天照院 奈洛, Tenshōin Naraku) is a secret assassination group founded by Utsuro that works together with the Tendoshuu behind the scenes of the Shogunate.
 They consist of lawless people or orphans that were thrown out from society and were taken in by the group and trained.
-The Naraku has been known so far to been the most common enemy force that Gintoki and his allies have fought against starting from the Courtesan of a Nation Arc.
+The Naraku has been known so far to be the most common enemy force that Gintoki and his allies have fought against starting from the Courtesan of a Nation Arc.

 Utsuro

 Utsuro (虚, Utsuro) is the true main antagonist in Gintama series, and was the founder and first leader of the Tenshouin Naraku before Oboro took his position.
 He is the original identity and self of Shōyō Yoshida (吉田 松陽, Yoshida Shōyō) (based on the historical Yoshida Shōin) and now part of the Tendoshu.
 As a result of experiencing many deaths, Utsuro is shown to be emotionless, even fearless.
 His longing for death is shown in every appearance, and even though he is immortal, knowing that Kouka, who was immortal as well, died in the end, gave him a little hope.
 The only thing that awakens his interest is an opponent who seems to be able to kill him, just like Umibouzu.
 Utsuro is the personification of his name, for even Batou couldn't read his mind at all, since it seemed like an empty, unreadable vessel.
-As his former good-half Shōyō revived in a different new body, in the present day for two years after the first round of Battle of Earth, Utsuro begin to possess Takasugi's body at time of Shōyō’s revival.
+As his former good-half Shōyō revived in a different new body, in the present day for two years after the first round of Battle of Earth, Utsuro begin to possess Takasugi's body at time of Shōyō's revival.
 Unfortunately, Takasugi, helped by the late-Oboro's spirit weakens Utsuro via seppuku from killing the recently revived Shōyō for Gintoki to finish Utsuro once and for all, at cost of Takasugi's sacrifice.